-Ms. Ragsdale said as far as terminology, we recognize in the report there are sort of three or four different terms being thrown around and transient lodging is the ordinance definition for rentals of less than 30 days at a time; then we have what is called bed and breakfast; and accessory tourist lodging terms in our ordinance as well.
+Ms. Ragsdale said as far as terminology, we recognize in the report there are sort of three or four different terms used and transient lodging is the ordinance definition for rentals of less than 30 days at a time; then we have what is called bed and breakfast; and accessory tourist lodging terms in our ordinance as well.